Grassyloki/WinVDDB/README.md

     reboots for maintenance.
 6. VirtualDesktopAccessor.dll: Required DLL for interacting with Windows virtual desktops.
-7. JSON.ahk: JSON parsing library for AHK.
+7. JSON.ahk: JSON parsing library for AutoHotkey v2.
 8.  config.toml: Configuration file for all settings.

-## New Features in This Version:

-- TOML configuration file for all settings
-- Number key (2-9) shortcuts to manually select a desktop
-- Post-launch key sequences for applications
-- Winget upgrades before system reboot
-- Launcher script that activates on desktop 1
+## AutoHotkey v2 Usage:

+This project utilizes AutoHotkey v2, which has several syntax differences compared to v1:

+- Function calls now use parentheses: `FunctionName(param1, param2)` instead of commas
+- Object syntax has changed, using standard `obj.prop` notation
+- Cleaner error handling with `try`/`catch Error as e`
+- Commands (like Send, MsgBox) are now functions - no more comma parameters
+- New Buffer class replaces VarSetCapacity
+- Maps are used instead of objects for associative arrays

 ## Troubleshooting:

 -   Ensure all scripts are in C:\Scripts
 -   Check Windows PowerShell execution policy
--   Verify AutoHotkey is installed correctly
+-   Verify AutoHotkey v2 is installed correctly
 -   Ensure VirtualDesktopAccessor.dll is present and accessible
 -   Make sure the Powershell-TOML module is installed

 ## Limitations:

 -   Designed for Windows 10/11 with virtual desktop support
+-   Requires AutoHotkey v2
 -   May interfere with normal desktop usage when active

 ## Contributing: